hpcleuven/iRODS-User-Training/07_Rules_Handson_User-Training.md

 ## Queries

 Of course, we can do more with rules than do calculations and print lines.
-We can also get information about our data, collections,... in iRods.
+We can also get information about our data, collections,... in iRODS.
 One way to do this is by searching collections or data objects with SQL queries:

 ```